csstools/postcss-plugins/plugins/postcss-logical-float-and-clear/docs/README.md

 ### inlineDirection

 The `inlineDirection` option allows you to specify the direction of the inline axe.
-The default value is `left-to-right` respectively which would match any latin language.
+The default value is `left-to-right`, which would match any latin language.

-You might want to tweak these value if you are using a different writing system, such as Arabic, Hebrew or Chinese for example.
+**You should tweak this value so that it is specific to your language and writing mode.**

 ```js
 <exportName>({